 Let’s show some solidarity to those in financial despair

 Just to give an example, we are still enjoying our physical distancing on the beautiful island of Bali (Warum auf Bali das Toilettenpapier nicht knapp wird).
-As the tourism sector basically collapsed, thousands of people lots their official jobs in hotels and restaurants – and there is no social security.
-An even greater number works in the informal jobs as well as business linked to people visiting the island.
-A single mom with two kids, we had the pleasure to work with some years ago, is usually taking care of children.
-These are the kids of short to long-term visitors, many of whom are Australians.
-She has not had any client since March.
-Many share this fate, for example tour operators, taxi drivers, vendors, and even fishermen … Keep in mind that in a lot of countries the savings of the local population may last a week or two.
+As the tourism sector basically collapsed, thousands of people lost their official jobs in hotels and restaurants – and there is no social security.
+An even greater number works in informal jobs as well as business linked to people visiting the island.
+A single mom with two kids, whom we had the pleasure to work with some years ago, is usually taking care of children.
+These are kids of short to long-term visitors, many of whom are Australians.
+She has not had any clients since March.
+Many share this fate, for example, tour operators, taxi drivers, vendors, and even fishermen … Keep in mind that in a lot of countries the savings of the local population may last a week or two.
 After that, the simple approach of “stay at home” doesn’t look so simple anymore.

-However, also in the so-called “developed” world has plenty people in a similar situation.
+However, also in the so-called “developed” world has plenty of people in a similar situation.
 It seems that we have been trained really well in ignoring the ones less fortunate than ourselves – be it in our own community or in other parts of the world.
-I have seen so many people raging on about staying at home and wearing their mask, I have hardly seen anybody sharing their direct support to people in need – be it organizing shopping for elderly, or volunteering for other work.
+I have seen so many people raging on about staying at home and wearing their masks, I have hardly seen anybody sharing their direct support to people in need – be it organizing shopping for the elderly, or volunteering for other work.
 Something which is actually possible in many countries such as Germany or the Netherlands.
 Supporting their local shops by buying vouchers or checking for possibilities to order with them online, donating money or goods – just to give some examples.

 Let’s show some solidarity to those in essential jobs

-By that we don’t mean clapping at your windows and balconies once a week or even every day.
+By that, we don’t mean clapping at your windows and balconies once a week or even every day.
 Let’s make sure the essential work is paid fairly.
 Canadian Prime Minister Justin Trudeau’s office has announced extra pay in 2020 for essential workers earning less than $2,500 per month.
 In New Zealand Foodstuffs announced:

 Supermarket workers will be paid 10 percent extra for working through the lockdown, while vulnerable workers can stay home on paid special leave.

 These are to most shining examples and a great start.
 But why are these increases temporary?
-Should essential work not be valued all the time and not just in the heat of a crises?
+Should essential work not be valued all the time and not just in the heat of a crisis?
 In any case, there are many more countries that should follow suit.
 Let’s get online and search for campaigns, initiatives and political programs to support those our society depends on, be it with voluntary help, donations, a signature or the next vote.
 In any case, they deserve more than just a smile, wave and a thank you like the German Minister of Health, Jens Spahn, suggested (more on labournet.de).

 Let’s show some solidarity to people and societies

-Some countries roll back environmental policies as if they were a luxury good we can not afford right now.
+Some countries roll back environmental policies as if they were luxury goods we can not afford right now.
 We actually need strong environmental protection and incentives for different forms of production, as well as alternative patterns for consumption and sharing the wealth, now more than ever.
 At the moment, there is a lot of the tax payer’s money being pumped into the economy.
 So, let’s take the economy back as a tool to serve the people and protect nature.
 Let’s stop the economisation of each and every aspect of society and our lives.

-In the last months have clearly shown that the sole focus on economic factors in the health sector and major parts of the national risk management lead to the fact that most countries were simply not prepared properly.
+The last months have clearly shown that the sole focus on economic factors in the health sector and major parts of the national risk management leads to the fact that most countries were simply not prepared properly.
 They did know about the risk of a pandemic as shown by press reports (USA or the UK as examples), it was just not valued as important as outsourcing, privatising and cutting down costs to the extent that all flexibility was lost and quick management of the situation severely impaired.
-No emergency plans, not enough hospital beds for intensive care, no masks or other protective gear in stock …
+No emergency plans, not enough hospital beds for intensive care, and no masks or other protective gear in stock …